aklivity/zilla-demos/taxi/README.md

 ### Setup

-1. Start all of the services using `docker-compose`.
+1. Start all of the services using Docker `compose`.
 The `startup.sh` script will `build` and `start` all the services.
 This command will also `restart` an existing stack.

    - You can run this demo with [Redpanda](https://docs.redpanda.com/current/reference/docker-compose/) by adding the `--redpanda` flag